kwak123/graphql-basics/slides.md

 ## Live Coding!

-^ At this point, if you're reviewing the slides, please check out the example-server directory to check out some example steps.
+At this point, if you're reviewing the slides, please check out the example-server branches to see where we're at.
+You can always refer back to the master branch for the complete code.

 ---